linusromland/LiveMessenger/README.md

 By default **LiveMessenger** does not use authentication to MongoDB.

-If you have your MongoDB Database with authentication turned on you could use that with WebCrawler.
+If you have your MongoDB Database with authentication turned on you could use that with **LiveMessenger**.
 To do this copy the file named **mongoauth.json.example** and name it **mongoauth.json** and then specify your credentials in the file

 **LiveMessenger** only supports authentication with username and password.
 Auth DB must be admin!